 6:00 pm EST - Jamaican Culinary Experience

 Ray Henry of Ray's Catering has been serving up wholesome, healthy and affordable traditional Jamaican food since 1994.
-Join us, as Ray share recipies, techniques, and the customs surrounding Jamaican culinary delights.
+This workshop will be engaging and tasty when Ray demonstrates how to cook Jamaican food.

 Wednesday, May 5